Holy moly. The gaps between my blog posts are getting dangerously long now!

 My answer: None (kinda’).

-Failing that, assuming there’s a gun the size of a dinosaur pointing at your head, provide the very bear minimum.
+Failing that, assuming there’s a gun the size of a dinosaur pointing at your head, provide the very bare minimum.
 My general rule of thumb is to always keep it simple.

 To be honest, I’m not even going to try and do the honourable thing by being objective about the issue; I’m going to be a complete ignoramus- this will be going all one way.